ViLPy/Valamis/README.md

 The solution will be further developed to support the full set of requirements from the SCORM set of standards.

+**After deploying** please login as portal administrator, go to SCORM View portlet preferences and re-initalize database from admin. dialog.

 ## Version 3 - Question base portlet stabilized.
 Update: 06.02.2012
  - Added functionality to upload and add image and file attachements in Questionbank.
  - Added drag-n-dropfor question and category in TreeView